oviney/automation-toolbox/readme.md

 For additional details [see...](https://chocolatey.org/install)

 # How to use it?
-Start the Container and Get VSCode Running
+Start the Container and Get Your Prefered IDE Running
 - Ensure all the required software is installed (all steps outlined above)
 - Git clone this repo
 - Run the `build.bat` to pull down the image from docker based on the Dockerfile
-- Now, that the docker container is downloaded, you can now execute the `startVSCode.bat`.
-If things work out the first try, this should cause a VS code window to be opened on your local system
+- Now, that the docker container is downloaded, you can now execute the `startVSCode.bat` or `startIntellij`.
+If things work out the first try, this should cause your preferred IDE window to be opened on your local system
-- Start working with VS code.
-Typically this entails pulling a project from Git or starting a project from skratch.
+- Assuming that went as expected, start coding or `git clone` and run!

 # Approach
 All of the this is automatable, but let's walk through how it works.
 We are going to start the prefered IDE within the Docker container.